kachark/FormFlight/README.md

 * Double Integrator (2D/3D)
 * Linearized Quadcoptor (2D/3D)

-The available agent and target swarm controllers:
+The available agent swarm controllers:
 * Linearized Quadratic Tracker

 Some demonstrations are available in the examples folder.